DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/about.md

 ## Format

-This class is being run as an online virtual course that will 'meet' twice per week.
-These virtual classes require active participation (usually in form of coding and data analysis), so be prepared to work along with the videos.
-In addition to recorded lectures, the course consists of three live ‘hackdash’ data analysis challenges, which will be hosted via Zoom.
+This class is being run as a 'flipped' class.
+Lectures are entirely virtual and all lecture videos will be posted to this website.
+In-class time will be devoted to working through [structured labs](https://diytranscriptomics.com/lab/) that focus on building better data science skills using datasets from infectious disease.

 ## Course goals

-* Learn to analyze your bulk RNAseq and single cell RNA-seq (scRNA-seq) data
+* Learn to analyze bulk RNAseq and single cell RNA-seq (scRNA-seq) data
 * Develop a lightweight and reusable RNAseq pipeline.
 * Learn best practices for working in R/bioconductor (extensible to other datatypes)
 * Learn the basics of ‘data science’